-Depression, defined by the American Psychiatric Association as Major Depressive Disorder (MDD), is a mood disorder characterized by a substantial decrease in an individual’s quality of life on a number of levels.
+Depression, defined by the American Psychiatric Association as major depressive disorder (MDD), is a mood disorder characterized by a substantial decrease in an individual’s quality of life on a number of levels.
 It is marked by feelings of emptiness, sadness, and a lack of hope or pleasure, in addition to thoughts and actions that significantly impair daily functioning.
 Thankfully, there are several depression treatment options currently available.

 Depression affects roughly one in 15 adults, or 6.7% of this population.
 One in six people (16.6%) will reportedly experience depression at some point in their life.
 A number of treatment options have been shown to safely and effectively treat depression.
 These include Deep TMS, psychotherapy, psychopharmacology and ECT.

-Deep TMS: Deep Transcranial Magnetic Stimulation (dTMS) is a safe, non-invasive treatment that utilizes a magnetic field to regulate neural activity in brain structures found to be associated with MDD.
+Deep Transcranial Magnetic Stimulation (Deep TMS) is an FDA-cleared, non-invasive medical device treatment that utilizes a magnetic field to safely regulate neural activity in brain structures found to be associated with MDD.
 Deep TMS does not require any anesthesia and can be incorporated into an individual’s daily routine.

 Extensive research has proven Deep TMS’s efficacy in alleviating symptoms of depression.
 As a result, it was granted FDA clearance status in 2013 for treating MDD.

-As a non-invasive form of therapy, Deep TMS is safe to undergo as a standalone treatment or when combined with any form of medication.
-This was reaffirmed by 2019 study published in the Journal of Psychiatric Research, which not only found dTMS to be a safe course of treatment, but that it resulted in significantly higher remission rates when combined with pharmacotherapy, when compared to pharmacotherapy alone.
+As a non-invasive depression treatment option, Deep TMS is safe to undergo as a standalone treatment or in combination with antidepressant medication.
+This was reaffirmed by a 2019 study published in the Journal of Psychiatric Research, which not only found Deep TMS to be a safe course of treatment, but that it resulted in significantly higher remission rates when combined with pharmacotherapy, when compared to pharmacotherapy alone.

 Psychotherapy has been proven to alleviate symptoms of MDD, with many patients finding solace in sharing their own experiences while considering the different factors that may have contributed to their condition.
-There are many therapeutic approaches, schools of thought and training facilities, with some found to more effective in alleviating different mental health conditions or working through specific personal challenges.
-Another factor is the personal connection that develops between each patient and therapist, while a third factor is comprised of the technical aspects of the therapeutic setting, such as session costs and time availability.
+There are many therapeutic approaches, schools of thought and training facilities, with some found to be more effective in alleviating different mental health conditions or working through specific personal challenges.
+Another factor is the personal connection that develops between each patient and therapist, while a third factor consists of the technical aspects of the therapeutic setting, such as session costs and time availability.
 It is advised to take all these aspects into account when considering psychotherapy.

 Other treatment options for depression are being explored with varying levels of clinical evidence.
 Examples include intravenous ketamine or esketamine, magnetic seizure therapy (MST), transcranial direct current stimulation (TDCS), vagus nerve stimulation (VNS), and deep brain stimulation (DBS).